cabforum/netsec/docs/NSR.md

 ##### 2.2.1

-The CA MUST ensure access to CA Infrastructure and/or Network Equipment is:
+The CA MUST ensure access to Certificate Systems and Root CA Systems is:

 1. limited to personnel assigned to applicable Trusted Roles; and
 2. based on the Principle of Least Privilege.

 ###### 2.2.1.1

-The CA MUST ensure personnel assigned to Trusted Roles that are authorized to access or authenticate to CA Infrastructure and/or Network Equipment use unique authentication credentials created by or assigned to the authorized individual.
+The CA MUST ensure personnel assigned to Trusted Roles that are authorized to access or authenticate to Certificate Systems or Root CA Systems use unique authentication credentials created by or assigned to the authorized individual.

 ###### 2.2.1.2

-The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
-If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to
+The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and Network Boundary Controls.

+If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to:

-    * an approved activity; and
+1. an approved activity; and
-    * an individual user or service account.
+2. an individual user or service account.

 ###### 2.2.1.3

 The CA MUST ensure authentication credentials are changed or revoked when associated authorizations are changed or revoked.

-The CA MUST ensure access to CA Infrastructure and Network Equipment is disabled for personnel within twenty-four (24) hours of the termination of an individual's employment or contracting relationship.
+The CA MUST ensure access to CA Infrastructure and Network Boundary Controls is disabled for personnel within twenty-four (24) hours of the termination of an individual's employment or contracting relationship.

 ###### 2.2.1.4

-The CA MUST ensure any account capable of authenticating to or accessing CA Infrastructure or Network Equipment is reviewed at a minimum frequency of every three (3) months.
+The CA MUST ensure any account capable of authenticating to or accessing CA Infrastructure or Network Boundary Controls is reviewed at a minimum frequency of every three (3) months.

-The CA MUST ensure any account that is not necessary for the operation of CA Infrastructure or Network Equipment is deactivated or removed such that the account is no longer capable of authenticating to or accessing CA Infrastructure or Network Equipment.
+The CA MUST ensure any account that is not necessary for the operation of CA Infrastructure or Network Boundary Controls is deactivated or removed such that the account is no longer capable of authenticating to or accessing CA Infrastructure or Network Boundary Controls.

 ###### 2.2.1.5

-The CA MUST ensure security measures are implemented that minimize the susceptibility of CA Infrastructure to unauthorized access through repeated attempts to authenticate to or access an account that has access to CA Infrastructure.
+The CA MUST ensure security measures are implemented that minimize the susceptibility of CA Infrastructure and Network Boundary Controls to unauthorized access through repeated attempts to authenticate to or access an account that has access to CA Infrastructure or Network Boundary Controls.

 These measures SHOULD prevent brute-force attacks which systematically enumerate authentication credentials such as username and password combinations.

 These measures SHOULD be based on a Risk Assessment.

 ##### 2.2.2